-Here are just some of the best, but click here for information on all Historic Scotland sites across Scotland.
+Below are just some of our sites; click here for information on all of Historic Scotland's sites.

-Edinburgh Castle: A mighty fortress, the defender of the nation and a world-famous visitor attraction, the Castle has dominated Edinburgh's skyline for centuries.
+Edinburgh Castle: A mighty fortress, the defender of the Scottish nation and a world-famous visitor attraction, the Castle has dominated Edinburgh's skyline for centuries.
 The mighty volcanic rock on which it stands has been occupied for thousands of years.
-Today, the Castle is home to Scotland's Crown Jewels, the Stone of Destiny (on which, centuries ago, the kings of Scotland were crowned), three military museums, the National War Memorial, the Prisons of War exhibition, and much more.
-Make sure you have time to explore all of them.
-Tip: the Castle is busy in the summer, so it is often best to go as soon as it opens.
+Today, Edinburgh Castle is home to Scotland's Crown Jewels, the Stone of Destiny (on which, centuries ago, the kings of Scotland were crowned), three military museums, the National War Memorial, the Prisons of War exhibition, and much more.
+Make sure you have time to explore all of them - we suggest that at least two hours is required.
+BUT please note that this season you may not be able to visit these.areas. .

-Stirling Castle: Stirling Castle is one of Scotland's most celebrated and much-loved castles.
-For centuries, Scotland's Stewart monarchs held court here and revelled in its beauty and grandeur.
-The Castle's Royal Palace has been impressively restored to its Renaissance glory and, with its lavishly decorated rooms and costumed characters, the Palace is at the heart of the new experience.
+Stirling Castle: Stirling Castle is one of Scotland's most celebrated and best-loved castles.
+For centuries, Scotland's Stewart monarchs held court here and enhanced its beauty and grandeur.
+Stirling Castle's Royal Palace has been impressively restored to its Renaissance glory and, with its lavishly decorated rooms and costumed characters, the Palace is at the heart of the experience.

-Urquhart Castle: On the shores of Loch Ness.
+Urquhart Castle on the shores of Loch Ness.
 Once one of Scotland’s largest castles and now imposing ruins, Urquhart Castle was the scene of great conflict during its 500 years as a medieval fortress.
 Control of the Castle passed back and forth between the Scots and the English during the Wars of Independence in the early 14th century.
 The power struggle continued as the Lords of the Isles regularly raided both the Castle and the glen up to the 1500s.
 The last of the government troops garrisoned here during the Jacobite Risings in the 18h century blew up the Castle when they left.
 Urquhart’s iconic ruins remain, offering glimpses into medieval times and the lives of its noble residents.
 Urquhart Castle sits on the banks of Loch Ness, in which, it is said, lives the Loch Ness Monster.